 The third annual National Youth Camp will be held from Monday, July 12th, 2021 to Thursday, July 15th, 2021.
 The National Youth Camp is a result of 2017 National Shura recommendation.
 The youth camp is for high school students (ages 15 through 18, both boys and girls) and its purpose is to provide a stimulating environment to discuss religious, moral and social issues relevant for our youth.

 Applications for the National Youth Camp can be submitted here.
-Please also review the application information letter.
 The camp has a total of 100 seats available (50 boys and 50 girls).
 All jamaat members of 15-18 years of age, who are in high school in Fall 2020, are encouraged to apply.
-The application deadline is April 30th, 2020.
+The application deadline is May 31st, 2021.